-If you want to grow some of your own veg, and you’re short on space, then growing them in containers is a great option.
+If you want to grow some of your own vegetables, and you’re short on space, then growing them in containers is a great option.
 But it’s not the only reason.
 If your soil is rubbish, and you hate digging, then it’s easy to create beautiful soil for growing in pots… and I’ll be sharing my recipe for a super soil mix a little later on.
 If you’ve never grown anything before, then grabbing a few pots, filling them with mix and planting out some established seedlings is the quickest and easiest way to get a start.

-So what veg grow best in pots?
+So what vegetables grow best in pots?
 Well, you can just about grow anything, but some things do better than others, so here are my top ten picks to get you started.
 (It’s a tough call picking just ten, so I’ve grouped a few of them to add value… and to make my job easier!).

 1. Salad greens (lettuce, rocket/aruglia, Mizuna etc)